AI in Software Testing

-We’ve reached a tipping point that’s prompted CIOs to start actively exploring how AI can help them achieve their digital transformation goals.
+We’ve reached a tipping point that’s prompted organizations to start actively exploring how artificial intelligent (AI) can help them achieve their digital transformation goals.
 AI requires data + computing power + algorithms.
 We’ve had the algorithms for a long time.
 Now, big data and colossal computing power have made AI such a distinct reality that CIOs rank it as their top strategic investment.

 Beyond Continuous Testing with AI